 Low Operating Standards Causes High Retail Defection

 ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection by customers.
 This loss of customer loyalty, largely through poor service is causing partial customer defection for the company time after time.
-The report’s subtitle is:
+The subtitle of the study is:

 The real reasons shoppers aren’t returning to your stores or banks.

 Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences lower customer satisfaction and bad business consequences.
 Specifically for the latter, they mean defection.

 What is the Opportunity?

 The good news is that according to the report findings, 86% of customers still make more than half their purchases at physical stores.
 When retailers offer great in-store experiences, loyalty improves, shoppers spend more time in stores, make more impulse purchases, come back more frequently each month and think more favorably about the brand.
-Smart retailers view their physical locations as a strength and invest accordingly to prevent retail defection.
+Smart retailers view their physical locations and level of operations as a strength and invest accordingly to prevent retail defection.

 Where is it Going Wrong?